dannyporwell/dannyporwell/README.md

 A little firmware engineer from Thailand.
 -----------------

-I've been learning about embedded for 2 year.
+I've been learning about embedded system for 2 year.

 * 🌍  I'm based in Bangkok, Thailand
 * 🧠  I'm learning C/C++